Trinity disAbility Service Groups

 Queer Disabled Peer Group

-The Disability Service runs a Queer Disabled Peer Support Group.
-This group is open to any student who is identifies as both queer and disabled.
-You do not need to be registered with the disAbility Service to attend, nor will you be asked to disclose your queer or disabled identities if you do not wish to do so.
+You do not need to have a formal diagnosis or be registered with disability to attend, nor will you be asked to disclose your queer or disabled identities if you do not wish to do so.

-We will reach out to those who expressed interest with meeting details closer to the date of the first meeting.
+The group will meet on alternating Thursdays during lunchtime.
+We will reach out to those who have expressed interest with meeting details closer to the date of the first meeting in Semester 2.

 Off Books Peer Group